Vibha111094/alpas-assignment/README.md

 -Retraining:(Create automated pipelines that trigger retraining based on predefined conditions, such as reaching a certain level of data drift or model degradation.)\
 Tools:Apache Airflow

+As the training data keeps increasing, it is essential to monitor data drift and re-train and re-deploy the model periodically.